-Attributes: Appropriate for First-Year, Humanities, INST Middle East/N Africa Crse, Religion - Western Traditions 105 Judaism in the Time of Jesus See course description with RELG 105 listing.

-Attributes: Humanities

-107 New Testament in Context

-A critical examination and attempt to understand the New Testament as the written traditions which articulated the faith, expectations, and actions of the early Christians as they responded within Jewish and Greek culture to the historical events of their day, and especially as they responded to the life and death of Jesus of Nazareth.

-This course is cross-listed as RELG 107.
+Attributes: Appropriate for First-Year, Humanities, Religion - Western Traditions 206 Jews and Judaism in the United States See course description with RELG 206 listing.
+Attributes: AMST Representation Elective, AMST Struct & Instit Elective, Appropriate for First-Year, ENST Discip Spec (ESDS), Humanities, Religion - Western Traditions 207 New Testament in Context A critical examination and attempt to understand the New Testament as the written traditions which articulated the faith, expectations, and actions of the early Christians as they responded within Jewish and Greek culture to the historical events of their day, and especially as they responded to the life and death of Jesus of Nazareth.
+This course is cross-listed as RELG 207.